Roewe RX9: Europe

+Mexico

+The RX9 was launched in Mexico on 7 November 2024, alongside the MG7.
+It is available with two trim levels: Elegance and Premier, it is powered by the 2.0-litre turbocharged petrol engine.

 Middle East

 The RX9 was launched in the Middle East as the MG RX9 alongside the facelifted MG5 sedan on 29 October 2024, it is powered by the 2.0-litre turbocharged petrol engine and it is offered in three grades; STD (2WD), COM (4WD) and LUX (4WD).

+Philippines

+The RX9 was launched in the Philippines as the MG RX9 on 4 June 2026, alongside the HS PHEV and the MG4 EV Urban.
+It is available in the sole PHEV variant powered by the 1.5-litre turbocharged petrol plug-in hybrid.

+Russia

+The model is sold in Russia as Moskvich M90.

 Specifications

-The RX9 offers a single four-cylinder turbocharged gasoline engine.
+The RX9 offers a single four-cylinder turbocharged petrol engine.
 With a capacity of 2 litres, it has a maximum power of 178 kW and is equipped with a 9-speed automatic transmission.